errorcorrectionzoo/eczoo_sitegen/README.md

 ## Live preview while editing the zoo contents

-To start the live preview, navigate to *eczoo_sitegen/site* and run *yarn dev*:
+To start the live preview, navigate to *eczoo_sitegen/site* and run *yarn preview*:
 ```
 > cd eczoo_sitegen/site
-> yarn dev
+> yarn preview
 ```

 The script will build the website.
-The site can be previewed in your browser at the address displayed in the terminal, this is usually http://localhost:8080/ .
-The script will continuously watch for changes to all the YAML files in the neighboring `eczoo_data` repository, and rebuild the relevant parts of the site as necessary and refresh them in your browser.
+The site can be previewed in your browser at the address displayed in the terminal, this is normally http://localhost:8087/ .
+If you make changes to your source YAML files, you can click the "RELOAD" button in the browser preview to pick up the modifications and update the displayed zoo page.

-Rebuilds can take some time, so please be patient.
+The initial build can take a while and might freeze your browser page for a couple minutes, so please be patient.
+Reloads should happen much faster.

-If you notice bugs in how the site is rebuilt, or if the page fails to rebuild properly, quit the script (usually *Ctrl+C*) and run it again.
+If you notice bugs in how the site is rebuilt, or if the page fails to rebuild properly, perform a full reload of your browser web page (e.g. Ctrl+Shift+R).

 ## Run a complete build of the zoo website files